-Washington's salmon and steelhead fisheries are managed cooperatively in a unique government-to-government relationship.
-One government is the state of Washington, and the other is Indian tribes whose rights were established in treaties signed with the federal government in the 1850s.
-In those treaties, the tribes agreed to allow the peaceful settlement of much of western Washington, and provided the land to do so, in exchange for their continued right to fish, gather shellfish, hunt and exercise other sovereign rights.
-A 1974 federal (U.S. v.
-Washington) court case (decided by U.S. District Court Judge George Boldt) re-affirmed the tribe's rights to harvest salmon and steelhead and established them as co-managers of Washington fisheries.
+Washington's salmon, steelhead, and other fisheries are managed cooperatively in a unique government-to-government relationship.
+One government is the State of Washington, and the other are Indian nations whose rights were reserved in treaties signed with the federal government in the 1850s.
+In those treaties, tribal nations agreed to allow the peaceful settlement of much of western Washington, and provided the land to do so, in exchange for their continued right to fish, gather shellfish, hunt and exercise other sovereign rights.
+A 1974 federal court case (U.S. v.
+Washington, decided by U.S. District Court Judge George Boldt, and following sub-proceedings) re-affirmed the tribes' treaty rights to harvest salmon, steelhead, and other fish species and established them as co-managers of Washington fisheries.

 Cooperation in salmon management

 Each year, state and tribal representatives participate in two key public fish management processes.
-One is the Pacific Fishery Management Council (PFMC) process and the other in North of Falcon.
+One is the Pacific Fishery Management Council (PFMC) process and the other is North of Falcon.

 Pacific Fishery Management Council

-This process sets annual fisheries in federal waters from three to 200 miles off the coasts of Washington, Oregon and California.
-State and tribal representatives sit on the council and its technical committees.
-The council manages groundfish as well as salmon fishing in the Pacific Ocean.
+This process sets annual fisheries in federal waters from three to 200 miles off the coasts of Washington, Oregon, and California.
+State and tribal representatives sit on the PFMC and its technical committees.
+The PFMC manages groundfish as well as salmon fishing in the Pacific Ocean.

 North of Falcon

-Parallel to the PFMC planning effort is the annual North of Falcon process, which sets salmon fishing seasons for Indians and non-Indians in inland waters such as Puget Sound, Willapa Bay, Grays Harbor and state rivers.
-As with the PFMC, state and tribal fisheries experts participate in the North of Falcon process and sit on its technical committees.
+Parallel to the PFMC planning effort is the annual North of Falcon process, which sets salmon fishing seasons for tribal treaty and non-tribal fishers in inland waters such as Puget Sound, Willapa Bay, Grays Harbor, and state rivers.
+As with the PFMC process, state and tribal fisheries experts participate in the North of Falcon process.

-This so-called "in- season management" ensures sport, tribal, and non-Indian commercial fisheries are appropriate for the actual salmon returns and allow optimum numbers of fish to spawn.
-Fisheries in the Columbia River and its tributaries also are co-managed by the states of Washington, Oregon and Idaho as well as four treaty tribes and other tribes that traditionally have fished in those waters.
-The federal court continues to oversee the management of the Columbia River through the U.S. v.
-Oregon proceedings.
+Fisheries in the Columbia River and its tributaries also are co-managed by the states of Washington, Oregon, and Idaho as well as four treaty tribes and other tribes that traditionally and historically have fished in those waters.
+These parties work under a management plan for Columbia River fisheries that arose from an Oregon federal court proceeding, U.S. v Oregon.